qixwang/mc-docs.zh-cn/articles/azure-stack/operator/azure-stack-sql-resource-provider-deploy.md

 # Change the following as appropriate.
 $PfxPass = ConvertTo-SecureString "P@ssw0rd1" -AsPlainText -Force

-# Clear the existing login information from the Azure PowerShell context.
-Clear-AzureRMContext -Scope CurrentUser -Force Clear-AzureRMContext -Scope Process -Force

 # Change to the directory folder where you extracted the installation files.
-Do not provide a certificate on ASDK!
+Don't provide a certificate on ASDK!
 . $tempDir\DeploySQLProvider.ps1 `
     -AzCredential $AdminCreds `
     -VMLocalCredential $vmLocalAdminCreds `